Highest-rated Cerebral Palsy Lawyers

-Cerebral Palsy lawyers, such as Davis Adams are experienced in litigating medical negligence cases that are generally complex in nature.
+Cerebral Palsy attorneys, such as Davis Adams are experienced in litigating medical negligence lawsuits that are generally complex in nature.
 We diligently discover the important facts, retain world-class expert witnesses and methodically prepare cerebral palsy cases for trial in a way that maximizes the opportunity for a verdict that provides justice for our clients.

 WHAT IS CEREBRAL PALSY?

-Simply put, a cerebral palsy attorney will help you handle your financial issues that were caused by an improper or untimely diagnosis.
+Simply put, a cerebral palsy attorney will help families handle financial issues that were caused by an improper or untimely diagnosis.

 The condition of Cerebral Palsy consists of a group of disorders that can involve brain and nervous system functions, such as movement, learning, hearing, seeing, and thinking.
 There are several different types of cerebral palsy, including spastic, dyskinetic, ataxic, hypotonic, and mixed.

 Cerebral palsy is caused by injuries or abnormalities of the brain.
-Most of these problems occur as the baby grows in the womb, but they can happen at any time during the first two years of life, while the baby’s brain is still developing.
-In some people with cerebral palsy, parts of the brain are injured due to low levels of oxygen (hypoxia) in the area.
+Most of these problems occur as the baby grows in the womb, but they can happen at any time during the first two years of life of a child, while the baby’s brain is still developing.
+In some people, parts of the brain are injured due to low levels of oxygen (hypoxia) in the area.
 Premature infants have a slightly higher risk of developing cerebral palsy.